ErinaTheDummy/SwordToShield/Character_Creation/Classes/Rogue.md

 #              |___/                                                           #
 ################################################################################
 ```
 Rogues are cunning, agile, and often deceptive.
-A rogue may be swinging from
-masts of ships, or robbing nobles, or assassinating political figures.
-Regardless of intent, the name of the game is always the same: Dont get Caught.
+A rogue may be swinging from masts of ships, robbing nobles, or assassinating political figures.
+Regardless of intent, the name of the game is always the same: **DON'T. GET.
+CAUGHT.**

 ## Hit Die
 Your hit die is a d8